MDAnalysis/UserGuide/doc/source/groups_of_atoms.rst

 Access to other classes via the :class:`~MDAnalysis.core.groups.AtomGroup` object can be pretty powerful, but also needs to be used with caution to avoid accessing data outside the intended selection.
-Therefore, we present two use cases showing commonly used applications on a simple extract from the PDB file:
+Therefore, we present two use cases showing commonly used applications, for which we define :class:`~MDAnalysis.core.universe.Universe` on a simple extract from the PDB file:

 .. ipython:: python